Doctors can't help everyone during rapid Omicron spread - NZMA

 ACT Party leader David Seymour said the Government deciding on who was a critical worker and who could leave isolation early was a futile exercise.

 "The test for whether you're a critical worker will be 'does my family need a pay cheque' and 'can I afford to take 17 days off?'
-I think people will say the answer to that is 'no, carry on working and continue to avoid testing positive'," he said.
+I think people will say the answer to that is 'no, carry on working and continue to avoid testing positive'."

 Seymour said the Government needed to apply a realistic isolation period that people would follow.